Porsche 753 engine: Engine history

 Although the chassis of the Type 787 F1 car was lengthened to accommodate the 753, the flat-eight was never installed and the car used the 547 throughout its short life.
 The 753 engine debuted in Porsche's Formula One Type 804 on 20 May 1962 at the Dutch Grand Prix at Zandvoort.
 With a compression ratio of 10.0:1, the engine produced 132 kW at 9200 rpm on its first outing.
 This was still less power than the new Coventry-Climax and BRM V8 engines.
 With the improved six-speed transmission from the Type 718 and a ZF limited-slip differential, the car reached a top speed of 270 kph.

 The 753 delivered Porsche's only F1 win as a constructor at the 1962 French Grand Prix at Rouen-Les-Essarts, in an 804 driven by Dan Gurney.

+Features

+The 753 inherited Porsche's traditional boxer layout and air-cooling, but with the number of cylinders increased to eight.

+The bore and stroke are 66.0 × 54.6 mm respectively, giving a displacement of 1494.38 cc.
+The oversquare dimensions keep piston speeds low, and keep the engine narrow to minimise disruption of the airflow down the sides of the car's tub, although it was still wider than the 120° V6 and 90° V8s of the competition.